modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 Flat Modelica does not have conditional components (see `condition-attribute` in the [grammar](grammar.md)).
 All checks that apply to inactivated components in Full Modelica will need to be checked while generating Flat Modelica.

-The full Modelica PR https://github.com/modelica/ModelicaSpecification/pull/3129 regarding conditional connectors is expected make this restriction easier to handle when generating Flat Modelica.
+The full Modelica PR https://github.com/modelica/ModelicaSpecification/pull/3129 regarding conditional connectors is expected to make this restriction easier to handle when generating Flat Modelica.

 ## Pure Modelica functions